What to expect

 - You'll be observed on the day by a range of NTU employees who will be scoring you according to the person specification for your chosen job role.

-- Each assessment centre will be held in the Chaucer building on City Campus.
+- Each assessment centre will be held in the Newton building on City Campus.
 More precise directions will be attached to your invitation.

 - Refreshments will be provided.